neondatabase/neon/pageserver/src/layered_repository/README.md

 including ones that were not modified in this timeline and thus don't have a layer in the timeline's LayerMap.

 TODO:
-Describe GC and chekpoint interval settings.
+Describe GC and checkpoint interval settings.

 # Layer files (On-disk layers)

 The files are called "layer files".
 Each layer file corresponds